RadialDevGroup/ombudsman/management/HIRING.md

  - Use your plan.
 Stay on task.
 Listen to answers.

 ## When We Hire
- - Send a nice offer cover email
+ - Send hire offer via email.
+Spend time on making the tone "Nice".
+  - Attach the emloyment contract.
- - Request attached the Employment Contract be returned signed and use Docusign to get it back ASAP.
+  - Request that the Employment Contract be returned signed and use Docusign to get it back ASAP.
   - Request responses to a new-hire questionaire:
     - T-shirt Size (M/W,S/M/L/XL/+).
+Women's sizes tend to run about a size, to a size and a half small.
     - Github account name.
-Twitter, Instagram account name
+Twitter, Instagram account name.
     - Dietary Restrictions and Preferences (Coffee, Caffiene, Allegies, Veg*, Paleo, Lifestyle, etc).
-   - Smartphone model.
+    - Smartphone model/preferences.
     - Any other relevant characteristics for welcome gift, email, etc.

 ## Before First Day
  - Set up accounts (see below)
  - Send a Welcome email to their personal email address.
+Include the following:
    - Google email login and initial password, and personalized login instructions.
    - Hire Papework (W-4, I-9, and insurance application)[[1]](#f1)[[2]](#f2).
    - Request new hire bring ID documents (typically drivers license + social security card or passport).
  - Welcome new hires on Twitter.
  - Send a welcome email to the team, and link the tweet in the email.
  - Obtain/borrow a DSLR (if you will be taking a picture on the first day, let the new hire know in advance) and schedule staff pictures.
  - Order Business Cards from Moo.
- - Schedule a team lunch and let everyone know (especially the new hire.
+ - Schedule a team lunch and let everyone know (especially the new hire).
  - Schedule onboarding.

 ### Set Up Accounts